-A Global Youth Peace Summit was held across Northern Ireland in March 2017 facilitated by Beyond Skin in partnership with organisations, peace builders and artists across the globe.
+The Global Youth Peace Summit was held across Northern Ireland in March 2017 facilitated by Beyond Skin in partnership with organisations, peace builders and artists across the globe.
+The design went against the grain of traditional conferences allowing unprogrammed space for creativity, natural dialogue and relationship building.

 #GYPS2017 was part of the #youth4peace initiative implementing UN Resolution 2250 on Youth Peace & Security.
 Some visuals documenting #GYPS2017 have already been released with other multimedia and outcomes presentations in post-production.